 The Chairperson tabled her report which had been circulated in advance.
 The challenges of the previous years were acknowledged, and the staff and management were thanked for their support through difficult times.
 The Board and volunteers were thanked for providing their time with the ethos of the credit union movement in mind.
 She explained that the time commitments and responsibilities accepted are not insignificant.
-The impact of the pandemic was widespread, and she welcomed being able to complete an AGM in person.
-The upgrades and enhancements in technology were highlighted.
-The changes to the member insurance limits and the rationale for these changes were explained.
-She explained the negative impact that the pandemic had on the investment landscape particularly in relation to bond funds.
+She noted the removal of monthly savings restrictions and the increase in the loan value issued compared to 2022 was highlighted.
+The changes to the online loan application and the rationale for these changes were explained.
+She called on members experiencing challenges with their loan repayments to contact the credit union as early as possible.
+She explained how funds not loaned out to members were invested.
+She noted the surplus for the year and the proposal to make a distribution by way of dividend to members.
 The Chairperson expressed sympathy to the families of members who had lost loved ones during the year.
 She looked forward to supporting the credit union in the coming year ahead.

-Report Proposed by - Larry McNally
+Report Proposed by - Siobhan Gray

-Seconded by - Tom O'Neill
+Seconded by - Jean McCarthy